Accurate CritiCall Test Simulations - CritiCall Typing Test, Map Reading & More

 CritiCall Cross-Referencing Test

-• This CritiCall test section measures your ability to use information from an address book list (names, addresses, phone numbers) or VIN numbers.
+This CritiCall test section measures your ability to understand and enter information from an address book list (names, addresses, phone numbers) or VIN numbers.

-• You’ll need to respond to emergency messages that appear at the bottom of the screen.
+• Respond to emergency messages that appear at the bottom of the screen.
 Failing to respond to a decision-making message within 15 seconds after the message appears will result in a lower score.

 Here’s how the practice questions look on JobTestPrep’s prep kit: